Muriel Mussells Seyfert

 Muriel E. Mussells Seyfert (born Muriel Elizabeth Mussells, February 3, 1909 – November 9, 1997) was an American astronomer best known for discovering a "ring nebulae" (planetary nebulae) in the Milky Way while working at the Harvard College Observatory in 1936 as a human computer.

+The discovery was picked up by the newswires and reported in newspapers across the country.
+Articles described the objects as "tremendous rings of star-dust" and that "each is believed to be hundreds of times larger than our entire solar system.".

 Early life

 Muriel was born on February 3, 1909, in Danvers, Massachusetts, the daughter of George and Stella Mussells.
+She attended Radcliffe College for her undergraduate degree, graduating in 1931.

 Scientific contributions

 Mussells Seyfert was employed as a human computer at the Harvard College Observatory.
-By examining photographic plates taken at Harvard’s astronomical station at Bloemfontain, South Africa, she discovered three new ring nebulae in the Milky Way galaxy in the mid-1930s.
+By examining photographic plates taken at Harvard's astronomical station at Bloemfontain, South Africa, she discovered three new ring nebulae in the Milky Way galaxy in the mid-1930s.

 Artist

-After moving to Nashville, Tennessee with her husband, Muriel pursued painting and maintained her art studio in the observatory residence (which has since become known as Muriel’s Retreat in her honor).
+After moving to Nashville, Tennessee with her husband, Muriel pursued painting and maintained her art studio in the observatory residence (which has since become known as Muriel's Retreat in her honor).
+While at Dyer, she continued astronomical research, raised two children, kept an active art studio in the observatory residence (which is now known as Muriel's Retreat in her honor), and was a renowned equestrienne.
 Two of her portraits, one of observatory namesake Arthur Dyer and another of her husband, the first observatory director Carl Keenan Seyfert, are located in the Dyer Observatory in a stairway leading up to the Seyfert Telescope.
+Muriel had other artistic talents, including construction, such as the pool she built outside the observatory's residence.

 On March 18, 1952, a one-night art show of her art work was held at the Ryman Auditorium in downtown Nashville.